wrabit/django-cotton/README.md

 <a href="/" class="...">Contact</a>
 ```

 Everything provided between the opening and closing tag is provided to the component as `{{ slot }}`.
-It can contain any HTML and any Django template expressions.
+It can contain any content, HTML or Django template expression.

 ### Add attributes